September 2025 Funding Opportunities: Grants for Visual Artists, Nonprofits, Filmmakers, and More!

 We hope you are as excited about what’s in store as much as we are!

-➡️ Click here for our updated August 2025 Grants List — we add new opportunities every Monday.
+➡️ Click here for our updated October 2025 Grants List — we notify you of new additions every week.

 How To Find Grants via Our Newsletter